DuMont Television Network: Decline and the end of the network

 On April 1, 1955, most of DuMont's entertainment programs were dropped.
-Bishop Sheen aired his last program on DuMont on April 26 and later moved to ABC.
+Bishop Sheen aired his last program on DuMont on April 26 but later moved it to ABC.
 By May, just eight programs were left on the network, with only inexpensive shows and sporting events keeping the remains of the network going through the summer.
 The network also largely abandoned the use of the intercity network coaxial cable, on which it had spent $3 million in 1954 to transmit shows that mostly lacked station clearance.
 The company only retained network links for live sports programming and utilizing the company's Electronicam process to produce studio-based programming.
-Ironically, Electronicam is best remembered for being used by Jackie Gleason's producers for the 39-half-hour episodes of The Honeymooners that aired on CBS during the 1955–56 television season.
+Electronicam is best remembered for being used by Jackie Gleason's producers for the 39-half-hour episodes of The Honeymooners that aired on CBS during the 1955–56 television season.